-This FIDO Backgrounder No 15 describes the complex interaction between the water and the soil.
-This helps explain why there is so much water and the role organic material plays in determining the colour and to some extent the nutrient status of the water.
-Other curiosities such as water age are also explained.
+This FIDO Backgrounde describes the complex interaction between the water and the soil and the role organic material plays in determining the colour and to some extent the nutrient status of the water.

 Fraser Island has an abundance of fresh water.
 Sand dunes are great reservoirs of fresh water.
 In the saturated layers of sand, (the water table) spaces between the grains enable water to occupy about a third of the volume